Category: connection to land

 February Walk – Straffan, Co.
 Kildare

-If you enjoy getting out into the fresh air and fancy an uplifting saunter and socialising walk on Val/ Gal/ Pal-entines Day, the 14th of February, join me at 11:00 am in the main carpark of the K Club hotel, in Straffan (W23 YX53).
-A chance to enjoy the outdoors, the land, and…
+If you enjoy getting out into the fresh air and fancy an uplifting saunter and socialising walk on Val/ Gal/ Pal-entines Day, the 14th of February, join me at 11:00 am at Barberstown Castle Hotel, in Straffan (W23 CX40).
+There is free parking in the overflow “Battlefield” car park, which is sign…

 -